 SFAS No. 131, Disclosures about Segments of a Business Enterprise and Related Information, establishes standards for reporting information regarding reportable and operating segments.
 Operating segments are defined as components of a company which the chief operating decision maker evaluates regularly in deciding how to allocate resources and assess performance.
-The Company s chief operating decision maker is its Chief Executive Officer.
+The Company's chief operating decision maker is its Chief Executive Officer.
 Effective with the acquisition of IBT in December 2005, the Company operates in two operating segments, the Identity Solutions segment and the Services segment.
 The Identity Solutions segment provides solutions that enable governments, law enforcement agencies, and businesses to enhance security, reduce identity theft, and protect personal privacy utilizing secure credential provisioning and authentication systems, biometric technology and the creation, enhancement and/or utilization of identity databases.
-The Services segment provides fingerprinting services to government, civil, and commercial customers, as well as security consulting services to U.S. Government agencies.
+The Services segment provides enrollment services to government, civil, and commercial customers, as well as comprehensive government consulting, training, network security, technology development, and information technology solutions to the U.S. Intelligence Community.

 The Company measures segment performance primarily based on revenues and operating income (loss) and Adjusted EBITDA.
-Operating results by segment for the three months ended March 31, 2007 and March 31, 2006 were as follows (in thousands):
+Operating results by segment for the three and nine months ended September 30, 2007 and 2006 were as follows (in thousands):